+materiais in excess of \$5.
+00).

-My signature below indicates that I have read and agree to the terms of the GCPL Kindle Policy and borrowing agreement.
+My signature below indic the GCPL Kindle Policy an cates that I have read and agree ad borrowing agreement. to the terms of

-Print name

-Phone #
+Print name Phone #

-Signature

-Date
+Signature Date

 Information Security Policy

 In accordance with KRS 61.931-934, Green County Public Library will take every reasonable precaution to ensure that any personal information that is kept by the Library for any purpose is safeguarded from unauthorized access.